 Can you spot the difference between modern and contemporary interior design?
 Mixing up these beautiful styles is easy to do.
 But after reading our ultimate guide below, you’ll be able to tell them apart like a pro.
-In fact, confidently creating delightful modern or contemporary spaces will come a little more naturally.
+We’re putting modern vs contemporary interior design head to head, to help you confidently create delightful spaces in either style.

 Keep in mind your style can be a combination of two or more styles.
 With an interior design quiz, you can help a designer pinpoint which look will fit you and your home.

-Without further ado, let’s jump right into the basics of modern and contemporary interior design from our pros to help you accomplish your ideal design.
+Without further ado, let’s jump right into the basics of modern vs contemporary interior design from our pros to help you accomplish your ideal design.

 What is Modernism?
 A Modern Interior Design Definition